Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Other extensions

-Undoubtedly, the proportional hazards model stands as a cornerstone in survival analysis, prominently emerging from specifying the complementary log-log link (the cumulative distribution function of the standard minimum extreme value), wherein $\h$ parametrises the log-cumulative baseline hazards function.
-Nevertheless, it is worth noting that researchers have the opportunity to explore other link functions for all the models shown above, such as the logit link (as also discussed in detail in \citet{Royston_Parmar_2002}), or the probit or log-log link.
+Undoubtedly, the proportional hazards model stands as a cornerstone in survival analysis, prominently emerging from specifying the complementary log-log link (the cumulative distribution function of the standard minimum extreme value distribution), wherein $\h$ parametrises the log-cumulative baseline hazard function.
+Nevertheless, it is worth noting that researchers have the option to explore other link functions for all the models shown above, such as the logit link (as also discussed in detail in \citet{Royston_Parmar_2002}), or the probit or log-log link.

-For example, specifying a flexible proportional odds model ``only'' requires to change the link function from complementary log-log to logit; such a model can be estimated via \begin{Schunk} \begin{Sinput} R> Colr(iDFS ~ randarm, data = CAOsurv, log_first = TRUE) \end{Sinput} \end{Schunk}
+For example, specifying a flexible proportional odds model ``only'' requires to change the link function from complementary log-log to logit; such a model can be estimated via \begin{Schunk} \begin{Sinput} R> Colr(iDFS ~ randarm, data = CAOsurv) \end{Sinput} \end{Schunk}

-This inherent versatility of link functions facilitates the construction of alternative models, encompassing mean or odds models, by specifying a probit or logit link respectively.
-These alternative models are well known from the class of accelerated failure time models (with log-linear $\h$), but extend seamlessly to the more flexible framework of smooth transformation models.
+This inherent versatility of link functions facilitates to construct alternative models, including mean or odds models, by specifying a probit or logit link respectively.
+These models are well known from the class of accelerated failure time models (with log-linear $\h$), but extend seamlessly to the more flexible framework of smooth transformation models.
 Moreover, by selecting the log-log link, it is possible to define a reverse time hazards model.
 For a comprehensive overview, see Table~1 of \citet{Hothorn_Moest_Buehlmann_2017}.